ml-struct-bio/cryodrgn/README.md

 ### Making trajectories

-Two additional commands can be used in conjunction with `cryodrgn eval_vol` to generate trajectories:
+Three additional commands can be used in conjunction with `cryodrgn eval_vol` to generate trajectories:

     $ cryodrgn pc_traversal -h
     $ cryodrgn graph_traversal -h
+	$ cryodrgn direct_traversal -h

 These scripts produce a text file of z values that can be input to `cryodrgn eval_vol` to generate a series of structures that can be visualized as a trajectory in ChimeraX (https://www.cgl.ucsf.edu/chimerax).